ckanhaiya/ckanhaiya.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Certainly, here's a shorter version:

 Kanhaiya Lal Chaurasiya is a Senior Project Scientist in the Department of Mechanical Engineering at the Indian Institute of Technology Kanpur.
 At the Smart Materials, Structures, and Systems (SMSS) Lab, he leads the development of innovative projects, including an SMA-powered Bionic Arm, variable stiffness actuators, pipe health monitoring robots, and cargo hyperloop mobility systems.
-Outside of work, he enjoys rock climbing with the IIT Kanpur Rock Climbing Club, participates in 5km and 10km runs, and has a passion for flora photography.
+Outside of work, he enjoys wall climbing with the IIT Kanpur Climbing Club, participates in 5km and 10km runs, and has a passion for flora photography.
 {style="text-align: justify;"}